 The teams are organised into zones, and your team will have 3 debates against other teams in your zone.
-At the end of those debates the team, or teams, with the best record are named zone champions, and they compete in a knockout finals series to decide a regional champion.
-The 10 regional champions meet at a 3-day debating tournament at the Women's College of the University of Sydney, and there are costs for the students who make it to that stage of the challenge.
-The winner of that tournament is named state champion.
-Note that regional champions can bring a maximum 5 students to camp.
+At the end of those debates the team, or teams, with the best record are named zone champions.
+All zone champions then compete in a series of knockout finals until there are only 2 teams remaining, and those 2 teams then meet in the state final in Sydney.
+You'll get an invitation to come and watch that final with your students later in the year.